 We grow over 100 different varieties in annuals on about two acres & we are learning to manage about three acres in apples, pears & blueberries.
 We’d like to incorporate more perennials, like black raspberries, elderberries, asparagus, rhubarb & various herbs & spices.
 We’d also like to incorporate lots of different animals on the farm.

 We grow year round using various season extension tools, proper variety selection, & a few different marketing channels, namely CSA, markets & restaurants.
 We are passionate about growing healthy food for a healthy planet.
 We believe everyone has a right to chemical-free, GMO free food.
 This year, 10% of our membership were community members in need.
 We are able to provide partially and fully subsidized CSA shares to folks due to a variety of factors, but mostly, because our CSA members rock & they help pay it forward!
-We currently work Fresh Farm Foods for Healthy Kids to provide CSA shares to low-income families with young children.
+In 2017 + 2018 we worked with Fresh Farm Foods for Healthy Kids to provide CSA shares to low-income families with young children.
 We also participate in cooking & nutrition programs to folks who can really use these programs paired with CSA shares from us.
 We helped found such a program, Farm it Forward, with partners such as The Interfaith Food Shuttle, Wake County Cooperative Extension, Advocates for Health into Action, & Wake Med’s Energize program.
 We currently, also accept EBT payments and are working on a system for offering more CSA shares with bi-weekly EBT payments.
-If you would like to contribute to our sponsored CSA share program for the 2018 Spring Season, you may do so via PayPal here.
+If you would like to contribute to our sponsored CSA share program for the 2020 Spring, Fall, + Winter Seasons, you may do so via PayPal here.
 If you would like to partner with us in any capacity to feed people, please contact us with more information!
 Patricia is currently a member of the Board of Directors at CORA Food Pantry + Ben is on the Agricultural Advisory Board for Chatham County.
 We believe in being full participants in our community.